|Fast facts on the XB∀ND|

-As a third party invention, XB∀ND modems were available for several consoles - the Sega Mega Drive (Genesis) in North America and Brazil, and the Super Nintendo, also in North America.
+As a third party invention, XB∀ND modems were available for several consoles - the Sega Mega Drive (Genesis) in North America and Brazil, and the Super NES, also in North America.
 The XB∀ND name was not retained across regions of the world.
 In Brazil the Mega Drive service came in the form of the Mega Net 2 (following the Tectoy Mega Net, a slightly different service).
 In Japan, the technology would later be used to power the Sega Saturn Modem - for more information on that XB∀ND service see the aforementioned article.

 As with most old online systems, the XB∀ND servers no longer exist, meaning the modems are without purpose.